 Nuclear weapons allow countries to feel invulnerable, which is a dangerous state of mind.
 Kampani’s concern is that once a country like North Korea acquires the “ultimate weapon,” it’s leaders could reason, “If you invade us, we will simply lob one at South Korea and Japan,” he said.
 “You would be holding other countries hostage.”

 Kampani’s second project focuses on why India has had difficulties developing efficient military power.
 With China as the de facto number two great power in the world, the United States is looking to India as the next great balancer of power in Asia.
-“For all the accoutrements and raw material of great power, the Indians have never been able to generate surplus military power to basically take on the Chinese,” he said.
+“For all the accouterments and raw material of great power, the Indians have never been able to generate surplus military power to basically take on the Chinese,” he said.
 “The question is ‘What is the problem?’”

-By exploring India’s nuclear weapons development, its civil wars and it procurement of large-scale arms, Kampani is hoping to demonstrate that the Indian military has far greater sway in policy outcomes than most people imagine.
+By exploring India’s nuclear weapons development, its civil wars, and its procurement of large-scale arms, Kampani is hoping to demonstrate that the Indian military has far greater sway in policy outcomes than most people imagine.
 He surmises the real problem is in India’s inability to articulate its power.
 “The causes of India’s weak military performance lie in an institutional setting that discourages the growth of episteme and epistemic communities capable of steering the actions of the Indian state in accordance with a well-developed grand strategy,” he said.